-Crape jasmine is a fragrant flowering shrub originating in India and Southeast Asia, its natural range extending from the foothills of the Himalayas south to Visakhapatnam, on the Bay of Bengal, and east through Bangladesh and Myanmar (Burma) to southern China.
+Crape Jasmine is a fragrant flowering shrub originating in India and Southeast Asia, its natural range extending from the Himalayan foothills south to Visakhapatnam, on the Bay of Bengal, and east through Bangladesh and Myanmar (Burma) to southern China.

-The leaves are oval, 8 to 15 cm (3 to 6 in) long, dark glossy green, prominently veined and have a leathery texture.
-They are arranged in opposite pairs at the ends of the branches and are evergreen, remaining on the plant in all seasons.
+Leaves oval, 8 to 15 cm (3 to 6 in) long, dark glossy green, prominently veined and with a leathery texture.
+They are arranged in pairs at the ends of the branches and remain on the plant in all seasons.

-The flowers are trumpet-shaped, about 4 cm (1.6 in ) across, with five waxy white petals in a pin-wheel arrangement.
+The flowers are small and trumpet-shaped with five waxy white petals in a pin-wheel arrangement.
 They are borne singularly or in small clusters at the tips of the branches and come into bloom from spring through autumn.
-Though sweetly fragrant, their scent must be enjoyed at night, as it evaporates in the heat of the day.
-Their best display is also at night, especially on moonlight nights, due to the waxy petals which make the flowers luminous.
+Though sweetly fragrant, their scent must be enjoyed at night, as this evaporates in the heat of the day.
+Their best display is also at night, especially on moonlight nights, due to the waxy petals making the flowers luminous.

-The fruit are rare but when produced are curved, ribbed, cylindrical seedpods up to 7 cm (2.8 in) long, borne in pairs.
-They have inside three to six small seed, embedded in fleshy orange or bright red pulp.
+Fruit are rare but when produced are curved, ribbed, cylindrical seedpods up to 7 cm (2.8 in) long.
+These are borne in pairs and have three to six small seed inside, embedded in fleshy orange or bright red pulp.

 The wood is aromatic and it is sometimes burnt as an incense substitute in parts of its native range.

-Grows naturally in moderately humid to humid subtropical and tropical lowland to mid-elevation climates, generally in frost-free areas with annual lows of 16 to 24 °C, annual highs of 25 to 33 °C, annual rainfall of 800 to 2500 mm and a dry season of 8 months or less, extending to 12 months with irrigation.
+Grows naturally in moderately humid subtropical and tropical climates, generally frost-free areas with annual lows of 16 to 25 °C, annual highs of 25 to 37 °C, annual rainfall of 800 to 2500 mm and a dry season of 7 months or less, extending to 12 months with irrigation.

 New plants are usually started from cuttings or using air-layering (circumposing) methods, as seed are not always readily available.
 It performs best on rich, free-draining clay, loam and sand soils of an acid to slightly acid nature, generally with a pH of 4.5 to 6.5.
 It is a shy bloomer under shade, with the most abundant blooms on plants under full to partial sun exposure.

-Although recorded as escaping from cultivation in at least one reference publication, it is unlikely to become a serious weed on account of its shy seeding habit.
+Although recorded as escaping from cultivation in at least one reference publication, it is unlikely to become a serious weed on account of its shy fruiting and seeding habit.

-The roots are thought to contain a poison, but its effects on humans and livestock are unknown.
+The roots are thought to contain a poison, but its effect on humans and livestock is unknown.